-Let's take the scenario where we wish to send out a simple welcome email to every new Salesforce lead who has signed up.
-The recipe looks like
+In this recipe, we will send a welcome email for every Salesforce lead who has signed up.

-In the Send email action, pills from the New Salesforce lead datatree have been mapped into the input fields.
+In the Send email action, datapills from the New Salesforce lead datatree have been mapped into the input fields.

-Since pills are variables, their value will depend on a specific trigger event, or action.
-In this example, the value assigned to the To input field, will depend on the value of email in each new lead.
-If a new lead called Madison Diaz with the email address email@example.com is created, the recipe will pick it up and promptly send an email to the address firstname.lastname@example.org with the message:
+Since datapills are variables, their value will depend on a specific trigger event or action.
+In this example, the value assigned in the To input field will depend on the value of [

-Data fields from one app may not directly map into a data field for a different apps.
+Data fields from one app may not directly map into a data field for a different app.
 For example:

-- your ecommerce app stores addresses as individual fields, e.g. address line 1, address line 2, city, state, but your accounting app simply requires a single billing address field
+- Your e-commerce app stores addresses as the individual fields address line 1, address line 2, city, state, but your accounting app only accepts a single billing address field

-- the priority levels in your ticketing app may be low, medium, high, but in your sales system they're low, normal, urgent
+- The priority levels in your ticketing app are stored as low, medium, high, but in your sales system they are low, normal, urgent

 In such cases, you can take advantage of Workato's data transformation capabilities by using formulas.

-Here are some of the common errors we've experienced when it comes to fields mapping
+Here are some common errors experienced during fields mapping.

 At design-time (when we're building the recipe), all required fields are supposed to be mapped.
 The recipe will refuse to start and throw an error if a required field is left empty.